microsoft/lage/README.md

 # lage

+> **Warning**
+>
+> Deprecation warning!
+>
-This is the *stable* release branch.
-It is what will appear in the "latest" tag for npm registry.
+> This is the *stable* release branch.
+It is what will appear in the "stable" tag for npm registry.
+As there are some large changes in the 1.0+ branch (latest), we have decided to preserve this branch to help with any hotfixes.
+>
+> This branch will no longer publish new versions on submit post September 2022 - the release pipeline will only occur manually as triggered by a contributor to this repo.
+>
+> If you are consuming lage now, please see the latest: https://github.com/microsoft/lage/tree/master

 Documentation is here: https://microsoft.github.io/lage/